 ‘It is of great compliment to say, you would work with someone again and again without hesitation, and that I can attest to, with Gisela.’
 Aidan J Crowley, Oxford

-Events and concerts inspire us and awaken and strengthen our passion for music making.
-They are an amazing platform for sharing music, they may stimulate us, soothe us, lift our spirits.
-We might even feel that we have left our every-day world, for a time.
+Events and concerts inspire listeners and performers alike, as they awaken and strengthen our passion for music making.
+They are such an amazing opportunity for sharing music – they may stimulate us, soothe us, move us to tears or lift our spirits.
+We connect as human beings, on a deeper level.
+During those special moments we might even feel that we have left our every-day world, for a time.

 In May 2015, Gisela was the pianist of “Sohini and Mahival” (composed by Baluji Shrivastav and Dario Marianelli) which was performed at the Southbank.
 This story, told in Urdu, combined opera, dance and puppetry, the music style merges Indian with European tradition, which was also reflected in the choice of instruments.

-Gisela works closely with singer and songwriter Aidan Crowley (https://www.aidancrowley.com/voice-music/).
-This year, she has produced piano backing tracks for several albums, including classical arias and music from musical theatre.
-A new album is currently in production.
+Gisela works closely with singer and songwriter Aidan Crowley and has produced piano backing tracks for several albums for him as well as actor/singer Tom Sutton.

-Functions Whether it is a book launch, a vernissage to present works of art, a wedding, birthday or funeral, a corporate function etc…- music is an important element to enhance any event.
-If your choice of style is classical, music from the shows or easy listening, have a look at the FUNCTIONS page.
-You can also get in touch for a quote here.
+Whether it is a a wedding, birthday or funeral, a book launch, a vernissage for works of art or a corporate function- music is an important element to enhance any kind of event.
+If your choice of style is classical, music from the shows or easy listening, have a look here.
+Take a look and a listen, at the VIDEO page.

-Lessons are offered via Zoom or Skype, or from Gisela’s home near Angel and Farringdon tube stations.
-For more information, see: COACHING
+Lessons are available in groups or individually and either offered via Zoom, Skype, or (usually) from Gisela’s home near Angel and Farringdon tube stations.